Bjarni Benediktsson (born 1970): Political career

 Bjarni entered the national parliament in 2003 and has been active in several committees in the areas of economy and taxation, industry and foreign affairs.

 Bjarni was elected leader of the conservative Independence Party at its national convention on 29 March 2009 with 58.1 percent of the vote, about a month before the April 2009 Icelandic legislative elections.
 The party came in second in the elections with 16 seats, nine fewer than in the previous elections.
 After conceding defeat on 26 April 2009, Bjarni said his party had lost the trust of voters.
 "We lost this time but we will win again later," he said.

 In the 2013 Althing elections on 28 April the Independence Party and their ally the Progressive Party each won 19 seats.
 On 17 May 2013 Icelandic media reported that Bjarni would take up the position of Minister of Finance and Economic Affairs in a cabinet led by Progressive Party leader Sigmundur Davíð Gunnlaugsson.
 In the 2016 Althing elections, the Independence Party won 21 seats, while the Progressive party only won 8.
 Shortly after the results, Prime Minister Sigurður Ingi Jóhannsson resigned from his post.
-A new coalition between the Independence Party, the Reform Party and Bright Future was formed in January 2017 with Bjarni designated to become Prime Minister.
+A new coalition between the Independence Party, Viðreisn and Bright Future was formed in January 2017 with Bjarni designated to become prime minister.

+In January 2025, he resigned his Althing seat and announced that he wouldn't seek re-election as leader of the Independence Party.

 Controversies

-Ashley Madison

-In 2015, it was revealed that Bjarni had registered on Ashley Madison, a website for extramarital affairs.
-In response, Bjarni and his wife said that they had both registered on the site because they were curious.
-His username was "IceHot1".